|

-In order to explain issues and to help readers derive lessons, Ahadith in the book are followed by comments.
-Dar-us-Salam has further added numerous features like section on how to benefit from Sunan Ibn Majah, about the Arabic and technical terms used, information about the hadith compilations and a glossary of Islamic terms in the last volume so as to assist readers further.
+Ahadith in the book are followed by comments.
+The publisher has further added numerous features like section on how to benefit from Sunan Ibn Majah, about the Arabic and technical terms used, information about the hadith compilations and a glossary of Islamic terms in the last volume so as to assist readers further.

 As regards the legitimacy, each hadith is also followed by its status which is explained in detail in the Arabic text.
 Also, the chain is complete in the Arabic text whereas it is removed from the English to decrease the length and not being of much advantage to the English readers.